ghc/ghc/docs/users_guide/phases.rst

     Also, you may need to use the :ghc-flag:`-rdynamic` flag to ensure that that symbols are not dropped from your PIE objects.

+.. ghc-flag:: -no-pie
+    :shortdesc: Don't instruct the linker to produce a position-independent executable.
+    :type: dynamic
+    :reverse: -pie
+    :category: linking

+    If required, the C compiler will still produce a PIE.
+Otherwise, this is the default.
+    Refer to -pie for more information about PIEs.

 .. ghc-flag:: -fkeep-cafs
     :shortdesc: Do not garbage-collect CAFs (top-level expressions) at runtime